nvidia-holoscan/holohub/.devcontainer/README.md

 ## Contributing

-> 💡 Note: see [CONTRIBUTING.md](../CONTRIBUTING.md) for details on how to contribute to Holohub.
+> 💡 Note: See [CONTRIBUTING.md](../CONTRIBUTING.md) for details on how to contribute to Holohub.
 This section describes how to add a custom Dockerfile and Dev Container for a Holohub application.

 ### Add a Custom Dockerfile